linkerd/website/linkerd.io/content/2/tasks/gitops.md

 +++
-title = "GitOps with Linkerd"
-description = "Use Argo CD to manage Linkerd installation and upgrade lifecycle"
+title = "Using GitOps with Linkerd with Argo CD" description = "Use Argo CD to manage Linkerd installation and upgrade lifecycle."
 +++

 GitOps is an approach to automate the management and delivery of your Kubernetes